 Yes indeed.
 Fun fun.
 But lets face it, most people aren't regularly digging around in their dogs ears.
 That's the groomers job... so we have a pretty good idea of whats going on in there.

 So, after applying the same greasy ear medication to a clients dog, over the course of about 6 months for a chronic ear infection, "caused by allergies" and not seeing any improvement, I started to question it.
 What was the point of continuing to use something that obviously wasn't working, just because the vet said to do so!?
 And what the heck is going on in that ear?
 I needed answers!
 And more importantly, I needed to help this poor dog that was obviously suffering.
 It was so badly infected his mom was not able to put the medicine in anymore because he would try to bite.

 This is how my quest for answers began.
-And in doing so, we found out the vet was wrong in his diagnosis, and the treatment he had prescribed was actually making it worse!
-After consulting my client about my research and findings, she tried some of the remedies we discovered... and within a week, it cleared up!
+And in doing so, we discovered that the vet was wrong in his diagnosis, and the treatment he had prescribed was actually making it worse!
+After consulting with my client about my research and findings, she tried some of the remedies we discovered... and within a week, it cleared up!
 We couldn't believe it.
-(She had been struggling with this issue for YEARS)
+She had been struggling with this issue for YEARS!!

 Since then, I have continued to research throughout the years & I've learned so much.
-And now, I feel it is my obligation to share this information with you, as not only your dogs groomer, but as a fellow pet owner and lover...
+And now, I feel it is my obligation to share this information with you, not only as your dogs groomer, but as a fellow pet owner and animal lover...
 Because at Spaw, we love your dogs as much as you do!